jmoguilevsky/stringology-ftw/README.md

 # stringology-ftw
-Stringology FTW, UKK, DC3 (By TL), and a naive for the common people
+Stringology FTW, DC3, Burrows–Wheeler transform, and a naive for the common people